-13. FIVE HIGHEST PAID EMPLOYEES
+12. FIVE HIGHEST PAID EMPLOYEES

-None of director was included in the five highest paid employees during the year (2019: one), details of whose remuneration are set out in note 12 above.
-Details of the remuneration for the year for the remaining five (2019: four) highest paid employees who are not directors of the Company are as follows:
+The five highest paid employees included one director during the year (2020: Nil), details of whose remuneration are set out in note 11 above.
+Details of the remuneration for the year for the remaining four (2020: five) highest paid employees who are not directors of the Company are as follows: